codingABI/GyroRaycaster/README.md

 # GyroRaycaster
 Gamelike Raycaster where viewer can be moved and rotated by gyro sensor.
-When the viewer has reached the door to the outer world the games ends
+When the viewer has reached the exit to the outer world the games ends.

 ## Hardware
 Arduino Uno/Nano with gyro sensor MPU6050 and SSD1306 OLED 128x64 pixel display